Financial-Times/ft-origami/docs/developer-guide/general-best-practices.md

 ## Accessibility

-Not only is it a legal requirment to make reasonable adjustments to accomodate the needs of disabled readers, it also provides SEO benefits, and generally makes life easier for everyone.
+Not only is it a legal requirement to make reasonable adjustments to accommodate the needs of disabled readers, it also provides SEO benefits, and generally makes life easier for everyone.
 Consider the following points:

 * Don't disable zoom.
 It should be possible for users to zoom the page using pinch gestures on touch screen devices
 * Use ARIA to describe all labels, roles and states